dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_token_approvals

 Revokes the specified approvals for specific tokens `token_ids` from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
+Not providing the `from_subaccount` or `spender` means to revoke approvals with any value for the omitted parameter(s).
+By not specifying both `from_subaccount` and `spender`, all token-level approvals of the caller for the given `token_ids` are revoked.

 Only the owner of tokens can revoke approvals.

 The response is a vector comprising records with a `token_id` and a corresponding variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.